 In 2008 the Washington Post reported that more than 1 of every 100 Americans was incarcerated.
 While there was a slight drop in Americans in jail or prison in 2011, the United States still has highest rate of incarceration of any country.
-Longer prison terms for drug crimes, and more severe penalties for all types of crimes are partly responsible.
+Longer prison terms for drug crimes, and more severe penalties for all types of crimes are partly responsible for the incarceration rates.

 States have gotten tougher by changing the classification of many offenses from misdemeanors to felonies.
 As an example, many jurisdictions have added aggravating factors to change misdemeanor driving under the influence charges to felonies.
 Often first time DUI offenders are felony eligible for getting a DUI without having car insurance or having a license suspended for any reason.